gitkraken/gitkraken-client-docs/gitkraken-client/githooks.md

 ### Git hook in action
 <img src='/wp-content/uploads/gkc-hook-in-action.gif' class='img-responsive center img-bordered' />

+### Environment Variables & Git Hooks

+GitKraken uses a non-interactive shell to run its git hooks so you may need to edit your rc profile (e.g. .bashrc or .zshenv) to allow your extensions and/or environment variables to run in non-interactive shells.

+Bash shell sources env variables for both interactive and non-interactive definitions from your <i>.bashrc</i> file.
+But for ZSH, <i>.zshrc</i> is only sourced for interactive shells.
+Non-interactive definitions for ZSH should go in <i>.zshenv</i>.

 ### Bypass git hooks

 There may be times when you want to skip your Git hooks when making a commit.
 This can be done on a commit-by-commit basis by selecting the `Commit and skip hooks` option.